Dosage Form: tablet

 For decontamination in cases of severe toxicity, activated charcoal should be considered in a hospital setting in patients with large overdoses who present early and are not demonstrating CNS depression and can protect their airway.

 For more information on the management of an overdose of Carisoprodol, contact a Poison Control Center.

-Carisoprodol tablets, USP are available as 350 mg round, white tablets.
-Carisoprodol, USP is a white, crystalline powder, having a mild, characteristic odor and a bitter taste.
+Carisoprodol tablets USP are available as 350 mg, white tablets.
+Carisoprodol is a white, crystalline powder, having a mild, characteristic odor and a bitter taste.
 It is slightly soluble in water; freely soluble in alcohol, in chloroform, and in acetone; and its solubility is practically independent of pH.
 Carisoprodol is present as a racemic mixture.
-Chemically, Carisoprodol is N-isopropyl-2-methyl-2-propyl-1,3-propanediol dicarbamate and the molecular formula is C12H24N2O4, with a molecular weight of 260.33.
+Chemically, Carisoprodol is N-isopropyl-2-methyl-2-propyl-1,3-propanediol dicarbamate and the molecular formula is C 12 H 24 N 2 O 4 , with a molecular weight of 260.33.
 The structural formula is:

-Other ingredients in the Carisoprodol tablets include lactose monohydrate, microcrystalline cellulose, corn starch, croscarmellose sodium, povidone, talc, magnesium stearate.
+Other ingredients in the Carisoprodol tablets USP drug product include lactose monohydrate, microcrystalline cellulose, maize starch, croscarmellose sodium, povidone, talc, and magnesium stearate.

 Mechanism of Action